 Business Manager Sandy McEuen was born in Chicago and moved to Hobart, Indiana while in elementary school.
 She attended Hobart High school where she was active as the boys track manager, a color guard member, in choir, acting and singing in various theater and musical productions in school and in the local community.
 Sandy also graduated with her husband, Patrick.
 She had chosen an artistic path as her original career choice but when the cards did not line up, she instead made the decision to serve her country in the United States Air Force.
 Sandy is the only female veteran in her family’s history.
 Her family members have served honorably in all armed forces branches except the Coast Guard.

 Sandy became a jet engine mechanic for F-16 fighter jets while stationed in Germany and EC/RC-135’s in Nebraska, both in shop and on the flight line.
-In Europe, she worked side by side with civilian reps for GE, who manufacture the F-110 engine in F-16’s, and helped to analyze crash sites for engine malfunctions.
+In Europe, she worked side by side with civilian reps for GE, who manufactured the F-110 engine in F-16’s, and helped to analyze crash sites for engine malfunctions.
 She traveled throughout Germany and Europe with this team.
 She also gained valuable skills in the management of equipment and personnel while in the military.
 Sandy served honorably for four years of active duty and four years in the reserves in four states and in Europe before leaving the Air Force.
 She began her civilian life in the state of North Carolina and later moved to Maryland where she diversified her business experience by working in various business industries: real estate, insurance, banking and finance, retail, manufacturing, construction, electrical utilities, legal, and market research.
 She has dedicated a fair amount of time in business to customer service and it is evidenced by not only her ability to make clients feel welcome in the office but by the time she takes to give clients insight into what they might expect whether they are heading to a court hearing, mediation or a settlement conference.

 Sandy has done independent coursework in banking, finance, and behavioral sciences.
 She is a Notary Public for the State of Indiana, a member of the Indiana State Bar Association and Lake County Bar Associations as a legal administrator, and a member of the ISBA Litigation Section.
 She remains affiliated with Honor Flight Chicago as a DC Guardian for WWII veterans.
 Sandy has served as a guardian for four WWII veterans when they visited their memorial in Washington, D.C. including two very special veterans, her great-uncle Bud and Joe Popp, the father of one of her Northwest Indiana friends.